Resolving Key Lookup Deadlocks with Plan Explorer

 Possible Solutions

 The key lookup happens because the non-clustered index doesn't include, or cover, all of the columns used by the query.
-This is apparent on the Index Analysis tab – note the light red cells for Tax Rate and Unit Price (click to enlarge):
+This is apparent on the Index Analysis tab – note the light red cells for Tax Rate and Unit Price:

-For more details on how to use the Index Analysis module, see Aaron Bertrand's posts here and here.
+For more details on how to use the Index Analysis module, see Aaron Bertrand's posts: Index Analysis and SQL Sentry Plan Explorer 3.0 Demo Kit .

 The easy solution is to add these as included columns to the existing index, which will eliminate the lookup.
 I can do this by selecting the dropdowns for both red cells and selecting the "Included" option, then clicking the Script Index (<S>) button (see image at right).